-2.1 The main legal act is "The Act on Sea Areas of Poland and Maritime Administration of March 21st 1991" (Ustawa z dnia 21 marca 1991 r. o obszarach morskich Rzeczypospolitej Polskiej i administracji morskiej) available in Polish at: http://prawo.sejm.gov.pl/isap.nsf/download.xsp/WDU20170002205/U/D20172205Lj.pdf
+2.1 The main legal act is "The Act on Sea Areas of Poland and Maritime Administration of March 21st 1991" (Ustawa z dnia 21 marca 1991 r. o obszarach morskich Rzeczypospolitej Polskiej i administracji morskiej) available in Polish at: http://isap.sejm.gov.pl/DetailsServlet?id=WDU19910320131

 In order to implement Directive 2014/89/EU, the polish Parliament has adopted changes on The Act on Sea Areas of Poland and Maritime Administration of March 21st 1991, on 4th September 2015, regarding inter alia, MSP procedure in Poland.
+The new law is already in force.
 Regulations concerning maritime spatial planning are placed in Chapter 9: "Maritime spatial planning in maritime internal waters, territorial sea and exclusive economic zone".
 This chapter describes the whole procedure, basis and principles of developing maritime spatial plans in Poland.